sinopeSA/pythonopps_Excel/1_Requirements/README.md

 # Requirements:
 ## Introduction:
 This project, programmed in python, will fetch the data of an employee from the ecxel sheets when searched by their PS number.
+It then stores the retrieved data in an excel file in the same path.

 ## Features:
+🍀**User Friendly**

 💨**Speed**

 🟢**Opensource**

+🥇**10/10 Pylint score**